prometheus/prometheus/Documentation/format/index.md

 ### Label Index

-The label index indexes holds lists of possible values for label names.
-Each label index can be a composite index over more than a single label name, which is tracked by `#names`, followed by the total number of entries.
+A label index section indexes the existing (combined) values for one or more label names.
-The body holds `#entries` entries of possible values pointing back into the symbol table.
+The `#names` field determines the number indexed label names, followed by the total number of entries in the `#entries` field.
+The body holds `#entries` symbol table reference tuples of length of length `#names`.
+The value tuples are sorted in lexicographically increasing order.

 ```
 ┌───────────────┬────────────────┬────────────────┐